 I believe that harsh reality check made me appreciate the more important things in life.
 It lead me toward minimalism and letting go of material items.
 Our mistakes lead us to financial peace and a stronger family and I wouldn’t change that for the world.

-If you have been having that nagging feeling that minimalism or downsizing is right for you, I have several posts that you might find useful in your journey.
+If you have been having that nagging feeling that minimalism or downsizing is right for you, grab my FREE ebook and check out these posts that you might find useful in your journey.